Bill Anderson: Personal life

 In 1970, he married his second wife, Becky.
-Together the couple had one child.
+Together, the couple had one child.
 In 1984, Becky was involved in a car accident that caused "25 percent brain impairment."
 The couple filed a lawsuit against the driver who had crashed into Becky's vehicle.
-The recovery process took several years.
+Her recovery process took several years.
 The couple separated in the 1990s before officially divorcing in 1997.

 Anderson briefly dated Deborah Marlin following his second divorce.
 In 2003, Anderson was arrested after being accused by Marlin of hitting her with his car door.
 He was released from jail the same day.

 Anderson began dating Vickie Salas around 2008.
 The couple had first met years prior when she was 19 and was romantically involved with Anderson's band member.
 The two reconnected following Anderson's second divorce.
 "We never married, we never lived together, but she became my everything", Anderson later remembered.
 In 2016, Salas was diagnosed with cancer.
 Three years later, the disease intensified and she began receiving hospice care.
 She died in January 2019.